CIWM’s 10 policy recommendations for the UK government

 Policy 6: Develop a Circular Economy Plan with a supporting Resource Resilience Strategy

-CIWM calls for a new Circular Economy Plan that replaces the current 25 Year Environment Plan.
+CIWM calls for a new Circular Economy Plan to sit alongside the current 25 Year Environment Plan.
 It would have a similar time horizon, with intermediate targets every 5 years, to ensure early progress (and to tie in with the UK’s approach to net zero).

 To support that, a new Resource Resilience Strategy would replace the current Resources and Waste Strategy and it would focus on delivering a circular economy and net zero, as well as addressing the gaps (e.g. eco-design, waste prevention, net zero) in the 2018 Strategy and incorporating the other policy asks CIWM has highlighted here.